MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-distance-point-to-line-function.md

 ---
 # geo_distance_point_to_line()

-Calculates the shortest distance between a coordinate and a line or a multiline on Earth.
+Calculates the shortest distance between a coordinate and a line or multiline on Earth.

 ## Syntax